mportesdev/pictureshow/README.rst

     options:
-      -h, --help            show this help message and exit -f, --force-overwrite
+      -h, --help            show this help message and exit -a, --fill-area       fill drawing area with picture, ignoring the picture's aspect ratio
+      -f, --force-overwrite
                             save to output filename even if file exists -L, --landscape       set landscape orientation of page; default is portrait